AndreFilip/CrudWebApplicationExampleFrontEnd/README.md

 # PublicSoftCodingProjectFrontEnd

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+###This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

--This is the frontend implementation of Public Soft Coding Project and is written in Amgular.
+-This is the frontend implementation of Public Soft Coding Project and is written in Angular.

 -download the project and extract the files